 After a senior loved one experiences a stroke, family members are often concerned about the effects the stroke will have on their loved one’s quality of life.
-Although there is no way to predict the outcomes of a stroke with one hundred percent accuracy, there are ways in which medical professionals can measure the severity of a stroke so the proper assistance and in-home care is provided.
+Although there is no way to predict the outcomes of a stroke with one hundred percent accuracy, there are ways in which medical professionals can measure the severity of a stroke so the proper assistance and home care, Oakville families trust, is provided.

 The National Institutes of Health developed a stroke scale based upon a scoring system.
 This scale is commonly used by medical professionals to assess the severity of a stroke.